 Location: Alongside the Metro – Entrance Fee: FREE

 The Manila Bay spans hundreds of kilometers from end to end.
-You can see the shore when you travel across the Metro.
-But during sunset, couples gather near the platform of the Bay.
-They watch the beautiful hue of the sunset.
+You can see the shore when you travel across the Metro and there are great views available from Roxas Boulevard.
+But during sunset, couples gather near the platform of the Manila Baywalk where they watch the beautiful hue of the Manila Bay sunset.

 Why not make the most of the sunset and take a Sunset Dinner Cruise on Manila Bay?